 - Write your script.
 We’ll get into some best practices for your script in the next section.
 Keep in mind that for interviews or behind-the-scenes videos, your script will be more of a loose outline than actual lines for people to say.
 Use a script timer tool to estimate how long your video will be.

 - Get the team together to review the script and practice the video.
-This a great chance to uncover anything that doesn’t flow smoothly, and for the team to help give the video more personality.
+This is a chance to uncover anything that doesn’t flow smoothly, and for the team to help give the video more personality.

 - Edit your best takes into a polished video.
 Share on the appropriate channels based on your goal.

-Culture Video Best Practices
+Company Culture Video Best Practices

 After all, this is what culture videos are all about.
 It’s your chance to provide a look behind the corporate veneer to showcase what your company stands for.
 What are your brand values?
 What makes your company unique?
 A culture video is your chance to answer these important questions.